Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

 Recharge/nap time!

 Alternative to an evening baseball game: Make a dinner reservation at Albi, Chloe, or Hatoba.
-After dinner, stop by District Winery for after dinner drinks in the lovely outdoor patio.
+After dinner, stop by District Winery for after-dinner drinks on the lovely outdoor patio.
 Then, take an evening stroll to see the glowing waterfront lights.

 Navy Yard Nightlife and Culture